alaif/log4d/README.md

 The library is currently under initial development, usage patterns are still being worked on.

-The goal is to be capable of applying a Log4j or Log4perl initialization file against a D-based application and have it behave in the same way.
+In general the API will mirror Log4perl as much as possible.
+The goal is to be capable of applying a Log4j, Log4perl, or the Delphi-language Log4D initialization file against a D-based application and have it behave in exactly the same way.

 Roadmap